Harold Schindler: Biography

 Schindler was born in Chicago, Illinois to Moroni Helaman Nephi Schindler and Carolina Margaretta Strickstrock, who were German immigrants.
 Shortly afterward they moved to New York City, until 1940 when they moved to Salt Lake City, Utah.
 He married Benita "Bonnie" Nixdorf Schindler in 1956 and they had three children.
 He was a member of the Church of Jesus Christ of Latter-day Saints (LDS Church).

-Schindler had a fifty-year journalism career with the Utah daily Salt Lake Tribune.
+Schindler had a fifty-year journalism career with The Salt Lake Tribune.
 Starting as a copyboy in 1945, he rose through the ranks as a police reporter, humor writer, and spent 27 years as a television columnist.
 He was the editor of the Sunday Arts section and magazine.
 He also regularly covered Utah history and current events, producing articles in which he chronicled Utah's history leading to statehood.
 He used pioneer journals to create a series on the 150th anniversary of the Mormon pioneers' arrival in the Great Salt Lake Valley.

 Schindler died of a heart attack in Salt Lake City on December 28, 1998.